The Gruffalo

-The Gruffalo is a British children's picture book by author Julia Donaldson and illustrated by Axel Scheffler.
-Its tells the story of a mouse taking a walk in the woods and deceiving different predators, including the Gruffalo.
-The Gruffalo was first published in 1999 in the United Kingdom by Macmillan Children's Books.
+The Gruffalo is a children's picture book by the English author Julia Donaldson, illustrated by Axel Scheffler.
+It tells the story of a mouse strolling in a wood and encountering a series of predators culminating in the fictional 'Gruffalo'.
+The Gruffalo was first published in 1999 in Britain by Macmillan Children's Books.
 It is about 700 words long and is written in rhyming couplets featuring repetitive verse.
 It is an example of a trickster story and was inspired by a Chinese folk tale called "The Fox that Borrows the Terror of a Tiger".
-The Gruffalo has sold over 13.5 million copies and has won several prizes for children's literature including the Nestlé Smarties Book Prize.
+The book has sold over 13.5 million copies and has won several prizes for children's literature, including the Nestlé Smarties Book Prize.

-It has been adapted into plays and an Oscar-nominated animated film.
-The book has inspired a range of merchandise, a commemorative coin, a theme park ride in Chessington World of Adventures, and a series of woodland trails.
-In 2004, The Gruffalo was followed by a sequel—The Gruffalo's Child—also written by Donaldson and illustrated by Scheffler.
+It has been adapted into plays and an Academy Award-nominated animated film.
+The book has inspired a range of merchandise, a commemorative coin, a theme park ride in Chessington World of Adventures in England, and a series of woodland trails.
+In 2004, The Gruffalo was followed by a sequel, The Gruffalo's Child, also written by Donaldson and illustrated by Scheffler.

 Context

 Author and illustrator

 Julia Donaldson is an author of children's books, the most famous of which being The Gruffalo.
 Before writing The Gruffalo, Donaldson had a background in drama and performance.
 She studied drama at the University of Bristol and then busked in Europe and the United States.
 She began her career as a writer by writing children's songs for television programmes.
 In 1993, one of her songs that she sang and performed with her husband—"A Squash and Squeeze", about an elderly lady with a small house—was turned into a book, published by Methuen and illustrated by Axel Scheffler.
-Scheffler was born and grew up in Germany before moving to the UK to study art.
+Scheffler was born and grew up in Germany before moving to Britain to study art.
 He first worked with Donaldson on A Squash and Squeeze, published in 1993.